Defer Offscreen Images on Mobile: Native Lazy Loading Guide

 1. Defer offscreen images on mobile: native lazy loading

 When a browser loads a page, it opens a limited number of parallel connections (depending on a lot of factors but 6 per domain is a common average).
-If these connections are used for downloading offscreen images (e.g., a footer logo or carousel slide), the download of critical resources (typically the LCP image, important scripts and fonts will compete for slots and bandwidth).
-This phenomenon, known as Network Contention, directly degrades Core Web Vitals.
+If these connections are used for downloading offscreen images (e.g., a footer logo or carousel slide), the download of critical resources (typically the LCP image, important scripts and fonts) will compete for slots and bandwidth.
+This is network contention, and it directly degrades your Core Web Vitals.

-By deferring offscreen images using the native loading attribute, we can prioritize important resources and optimize the Critical Rendering Path.
-The browser fetches only what is immediately visible, reserving bandwidth for the assets that strictly impact the First Contentful Paint (FCP) and the Largest Contentful Paint (LCP).
-The native lazy loading method offloads this prioritization logic to them much faster browser's internal mechanism, removing the need for old and slow JavaScript libraries.
+By deferring offscreen images using the native loading attribute, you prioritize what matters.
+The browser fetches only what is immediately visible, reserving bandwidth for the assets that impact Largest Contentful Paint (LCP) and First Contentful Paint (FCP).
+Native lazy loading offloads this prioritization to the browser's own mechanism, which is faster and removes the need for JavaScript lazy loading libraries.

 Implementation